WebOfTrust/ietf-keri/draft-ssmith-keri.md

 ## AID (Autonomic IDentifier) Fields

 Some fields, such as the `i` and `di` fields, MUST each have an AID (Autonomic IDentifier) as its value.
-An AID is a fully qualified Self-Certifying IDentifier (SCID) as described above {{KERI}}{{KERI_ID}}.
+An AID is a fully qualified Self-Certifying IDentifier (SCID) as described above {{KERI}}{{KERI-ID}}.
 An AID MUST be self-certifying.
 In this context, `i` is short for `ai`, which is short for the Autonomic IDentifier (AID).
 The AID given by the `i` field may also be thought of as a securely attributable identifier, authoritative identifier, authenticatable identifier, authorizing identifier, or authoring identifier.Another way of thinking about an `i` field is that it is the identifier of the authoritative entity to which a statement may be securely attributed, thereby making the statement verifiably authentic via a non-repudiable signature made by that authoritative entity as the Controller of the private key(s).

 ### Namespaced AIDs
 Because KERI is agnostic about the namespace for any particular AID, different namespace standards may be used to express KERI AIDs within AID fields in an ACDC.
-The examples below use the W3C DID namespace specification with the `did:keri` method {{DIDK_ID}}.
+The examples below use the W3C DID namespace specification with the `did:keri` method {{DIDK-ID}}.
 But the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
 The latter case consists of a bare KERI AID (identifier prefix).

 ToDo Explain agnosticism vis a vis namespaces
  Because AIDs may be namespaced, the essential component of an AID is the cryptographically derived Controller identifier prefix.
 An AID MUST be the Controller identifier prefix.  part of a W3C Decentralized IDentifier (DID) {{W3C_DID}} or other namespace convention.